 We consider only the C10b pipeline-generated light curves for noise analysis and comparison with previous campaigns.
 As in previous campaigns, the 6-hour spacecraft roll cycle continues to dominate the systematic errors in C10 simple aperture photometry light curves.

-CDPP measured for all targets as a function of Kepler magnitude.
+table giving 6.5-hr CDPP as a function of magnitude.
+The stellar properties

 Poor Smear Correction - Bright Stars